axiom-crypto/worldcoin-aggregation/README.md

 ```
 - vkeyHash - the Keccak hash of the flattened Groth16 vkey
 - numClaims - the number of claims, which should satisfy 1 <= numClaims <= MAX_NUM_CLAIMS
-- root - the WorldID root the proofs are relative to
+- root - the World ID root the proofs are relative to
 - grantIds_i for i = 1, ..., MAX_NUM_CLAIMS
 - receivers_i for i = 1, ..., MAX_NUM_CLAIMS
 - nullifierHashes_i for i = 1, ..., MAX_NUM_CLAIMS